 This is not as easy to answer as you might imagine.
 The reason is subjectivity.
 ‘When will this be ready to drink?’ is an impossible question to answer unless you know something about the taste of the person who asked it.
 Your bottle of mature Bulgarian Cabernet might be my bottle of tired out plonk.
 The same is true of national preferences: the French regard the British love of older Champagnes as verging on the perverse, while we find some of the bubbly they drink under-ripe.

-Other, less subjective factors come into play too, such as the original quality of the wine, the vintage in which it was produced (lighter years mature more rapidly than powerful ones), the temperature at which it was stored (wines develop more slowly in cool conditions) and the size of the bottle (half bottles develop faster than bottles and magnums because the ratio of oxygen to liquid is higher in the wine).
+Other, less subjective factors come into play too, such as the original quality of the wine, the vintage in which it was produced (lighter years mature more rapidly than powerful ones), the temperature at which it was stored in wine rooms (wines develop more slowly in cool conditions) and the size of the bottle (half bottles develop faster than bottles and magnums because the ratio of oxygen to liquid is higher in the wine).

 Most of these reds have high concentrations of tannins, phenols and colouring matter (known as anthocyanins), which help to keep the wine fresh and stable in its youth.
 As the liquid ages, so the colour gets paler and the tannins soften (a process known as polymerisation).
 The tannins fall out of the wine and, by doing so, deprive it of its first defence against gentle oxidation.
 Over time, the oxygen and the wine interact.
 As they do, the character of the fruit changes, going from what wine buffs call primary to secondary to tertiary.
 The mellow aromas and flavours of a mature wine are potentially much more complex than those of a young one.
 That’s why we wait for great wines to develop.